 Polyphenols in apples’ colored skin help protect them from bacteria, viruses, fungi, and the damaging effects of UV-B radiation.
-Polyphenols are a class of chemicals which act as antioxidants and may protect against common health problems and inhibit or prevent cancer growth.
+Polyphenols are a class of chemicals which act as antioxidants and may protect against frequent health problems and inhibit or prevent cancer growth.
 Polyphenols fall under “phytonutrients,” a large class of plant-based nutrients that research has found may be critical for human health and wellbeing.
-Quercetin is one of apples’ better-known flavonoids, a polyphenol sub-class, which is now also sold as a supplement.
+Quercetin is one of the apples’ better-known flavonoids, a polyphenol sub-class, which is now also sold as a supplement.

 Apples have health benefits far beyond what one would expect: besides providing a good source of fiber and Vitamin C, researchers have found that consuming apples regularly—at least twice a week—helps prevent various cancers, asthma, diabetes, and cardiovascular disease, as well as contributing to weight loss, according to a 2004 Cornell University study summarizing the health benefits of apple phytochemicals.
-These results stem from both lab work and large epidemiological studies in humans.
+These results stem from both lab work and extensive epidemiological studies in humans.
 The same paper mentions promising preliminary research into apples’ possible preventative effects for age-related diseases such as Alzheimer’s, macular degeneration, and osteoporosis.

 Polyphenols are powerful antioxidants, which act to eliminate damaging free radicals in the body.
 For example, free radicals oxidize harmless low-density (LDL) cholesterol in the blood, causing it to adhere to the walls of blood vessels, which in turn causes cardiovascular disease.
-Oxidation also plays a key role in causing cells to become cancerous.
+Oxidation also plays a crucial role in causing cells to become cancerous.
 Some of the polyphenols in apples appear to stop the growth and spread of cancer cells.
 A 2007 study by Cornell University on the peels of Red Delicious apples found triterpenoids, or chemical compounds, that inhibited or killed cancer cells in the lab.
-This research showed the apple peels’ reductive effects to lung, colon, breast, and liver cancers.
+This research showed the apple peels’ reductive effects of lung, colon, breast, and liver cancers.

 Other research has shown whole apples’ benefits in the following common health problems: